navisens/NaviDocs/API.Android.md

 indicating the maximum possible distance the user could currently be from the ID'd landmark.
 This will provide the SDK with additional information that can enable improved corrections to a users position.

+## Logging

+### public static String activeLogFilePath()

+If logging is enabled this will return the full path of the nav file generated during the SDK operation.

+### public static String activeLogFilename()

+If logging is enabled this will return the simple filename for the nav file generated during the SDK operation.